justinethier/husk-scheme/docs/Continuations.markdown

                   Bool False -> eval e c alt
                   _ -> eval e c conseq

 Here we use the `makeCPS` helper function to pack up `cps` as a continuation object that is passed into `eval`.
-The evaluator can then call back into `cps` when it is ready.
-But since the "next step" is being passing in as a function, the interpreter also has the freedom to instead call into another continuation!
+The evaluator will then call back into `cps` when it is ready.
+But since this "next step" is being passing in as a function, the interpreter also has the freedom to call into another continuation instead!

 The [Call With Current Continuation](http://c2.com/cgi/wiki?CallWithCurrentContinuation) wiki offers a keen observation:

->If your program evaluator/interpreter is implemented using ContinuationPassingStyle you get call-with-current-continuation for free.
+>If your program evaluator/interpreter is implemented using Continuation Passing Style you get call-with-current-continuation for free.
 CALL/CC is then a very natural operation since every function is called with the current continuation anyway.

 CPS is a very natural way to implement continuations, if you are fortunate enough to be using a language that can take advantage of this pattern.
 Looking back, it seems obvious to use CPS to implement continuations in husk, as Haskell supports higher order functions (that is, a function can be assigned to a variable just like any other data type).